 Check out MEC for their snowshoe selection or online at Amazon.
 I personally love my Atlas snowshoes as they aren’t too big and they have a good claw for icier conditions.
 They are also easy to put on and take off.

-Where to stay near Chester Lake
+Where can you stay near Chester Lake?

-If you want to be spoiled spend a night or two up at Mount Engadine Lodge, literally a few minute’s drive from the Chester Lake trailhead.
+If you want to be spoiled, spend a night or two up at Mount Engadine Lodge, literally a few minute’s drive from the Chester Lake trailhead.
 It sure beats driving 90 minutes – 2 hours one way from Calgary first thing in the morning.
 They also offer a delicious afternoon tea.

 Another choice would be in Kananaskis Village at either the Kananaskis Wilderness hostel or the Kananaskis Mountain Hotel – where the Kananaskis Nordic spa is located.